SkafteNicki/dtu_mlops/s2_organisation_and_version_control/M8_dvc.md

 Because this is a important concept there exist a couple of frameworks that have specialized in versioning data such as [dvc](https://dvc.org/), [DAGsHub](https://dagshub.com/), [Hub](https://www.activeloop.ai/), [Modelstore](https://modelstore.readthedocs.io/en/latest/) and [ModelDB](https://github.com/VertaAI/modeldb/).
-We are here going to use `dvc` as they also provide tools for automatizing machine learning, which we are going to focus on later.
+We are here going to use `dvc` provided by [iterative.ai](https://iterative.ai/) as they also provide tools for automatizing machine learning, which we are going to focus on later.

 ### DVC: What is it?